Vinz1911/FastSocketServer/README.md

 # FastSocketServer
-Backend Implementation of the FastSocket Protocol
+This is the server implementation of the FastSocket Protocol.

+This is a custom package!